qiannathancao/Machine_Learning_Models/README.md

 # HW2: Linear regression and classification - EECS 349 @ NU

 In this assignment, you will:
-- Implement linear regression models
+- Implement linear and polynomial regression models
-- Implement linear classification models
+- Implement perceptron
-- Study the
+- Investigate the performance of perceptrons on different datasets

 ## Clone this repository